everve/slsplay/README.md

    11. You can now visit the AWS consoles, locate your lambdas or gateways and run your tests.

 ##### Some Next Steps
-   - Run integration tests BUT against a dev stage deployed on AWS as local is more problem than cloud.
-   - If possible fix local dynamodb auth failure (step 8 above) if painful maybe we stop trying to test locally and do testing in the cloud and scrap local (apart from unit tests).
-   - Flesh out the CRUD API for meetups to be complete
+   - Flesh out the CRUD API for Meetups to be complete
    - Add a UI in client to view them.
-   - Sort out a watch workflow in development to increase speed of development.
+   - Add authorization with social media integration.
+   - Add authorization home grown
+   - Add ability to add emails and send notifications on Meetup event 'live' transition via stream -> queue -> emailer
+   - Add View UI
+   - Add Listing UI for public Meetups.

 ##### Project Structure
    - See [serverless microservice layout](http://docs.serverless.com/docs/application-architectures)